Terascale-All-sensing-Research-Studio/VR-Biometric-Authentication/README.md

 ## Authentication Directory
 Code for training and testing Siamese networks to perform authentication based on subjects' behaviour.

-## Dataset Directory
-Links to download the recorded motions subjects made in VR and video recordings of the subject performing the task.

 ### If you use the dataset in publications, please cite the following paper(s):
 ```
 @inproceedings{miller2022temporal,